6th Grade Science Syllabus

 Course Format:

-The class will include a variety of activities: individual work, class discussions, small group work, partner work, presentations, videos, model building, experimentation, direct instruction, self-reflection writings, and readings.
+The class will include a variety of activities: individual work, class discussions, small group work, partner work, presentations, videos, model building, experimentation, direct instruction, self-reflection writings, and content area reading.

 Academic Evaluation: